 Obtaining a Client History

-When a child is brought to any health care setting, it is important to gather information regarding the child’s current condition, as well as medical history.
+When a child is brought to any healthcare setting, it is important to gather information regarding the child’s current condition, as well as medical history.

 - Biographical data.
 The nurse obtains identifying information about the child, including the child’s name, address, and phone number, as well as information about the caregiver; a questionnaire often is used to gather information, such as the child’s nickname, feeding habits, food likes and dislikes, allergies, sleeping schedule, and toilet-training status.

 - Chief Complaint.
-The reason for the child’s visit to the healthcare setting is called the chief complaint; to best care for the child, it is important to get the complete explanation of what brought the child to the healthcare setting.
+The reason for the child’s visit to the healthcare setting is called the chief complaint; to best care for the child, it is important to get a complete explanation of what brought the child to the healthcare setting.

 - History of present health concern.
 To help the nurse discover the child’s needs, the nurse elicits information about the current situation, including the child’s symptoms, when they began, how long the symptoms have been present, a description of the symptoms, their intensity and frequency, and treatments to this time.